 - Simpler process of assessing bidders’ credentials through greater use of supplier self-declarations.

-- Only the winning bidder should have to submit certificates and documents as proof.
+- Only the winning bidder has to submit certificates and documents as proof.

 - Full-life costing can considered when awarding contracts. e.g better value for money over the long-term despite initially appearing more expensive.

-- ‘Below Threshold Contracts’ will not require PQQs.
+- ‘Below Threshold Contracts’ do not require PQQs.
 (Thresholds vary depending on authorities and type of procurement).

 - Using preliminary market consultations with suppliers to help improve specifications, outcomes and procurement times.

-- Statutory minimum time limits for suppliers to respond to adverts and submit tenders have been reduced by a third.
+- Statutory minimum time limits for suppliers to respond to adverts and submit tenders reduce by a third.
 (Longer time limits are still permitted as required).

-- Electronic versions of the procurement documentation will be available via the internet when the OJEU contract notice is published.
-This should compensate for shortened time scales.
+- Electronic versions of the procurement documentation available via the internet when the OJEU contract notice is published.
+This compensates for shortened time scales.

-Removing PQQs from smaller contracts sounds good.
-But authorities will still need to carry out some sort of suitability checks or qualification.
-This might mean more complicated invitation to tenders (ITTs).
-Having ITT documents available at OJEU advert stage will assist with ‘bid or no bid’ decisions and so save wasted effort.
+Removing PQQs from smaller contracts is good.
+But authorities still need to carry out some sort of suitability checks or qualification.
+Hence including SQs within the invitation to tenders (ITTs).
+Having ITT documents available at OJEU advert stage assists with ‘bid or no bid’ decisions and saves wasted effort.

 Innovation Partnership Procedure

-The new 2015 Procurement Regulations add a new award procedure – the Innovation Partnership Procedure:
+The new 2015 Procurement Regulations adds a new award procedure – the Innovation Partnership Procedure: